Shane360/Bharat-Herald-Data-Analytics-Media-Strategy/README.md

 # Bharat Herald: Post-COVID Analysis and Recovery.
 ## Introduction
-We explored the sharp post-COVID decline in Bharat Herald's print readership (from 1.2 million to 560,000 daily copies from 2019 to 2024), and challenges with its digital platforms, using data provided by Code Basics.
-The objective is to analyze Bharat Herald's print and digital post-COVID performance, identify factors behind the circulation, ad revenue decline, and develop strategies for a relaunch and optimization of ad revenue.
-Tools used for this analysis: MySQL and Power BI.
+We explored the sharp post-COVID decline in Bharat Herald's print readership (from 1.2 million to 560,000 daily copies from 2019 to 2024), and challenges with its digital platforms, using data provided by [Code Basics](https://codebasics.io/challenges/codebasics-resume-project-challenge/21).
+The objective is to analyze Bharat Herald's print and digital post-COVID performance, identify factors behind the circulation and ad revenue decline, and develop strategies for a relaunch and optimization of ad revenue - Tools used for this analysis: MySQL and Power BI.

 ## Executive Summary
 COVID-era disruptions had dire effects on legacy media companies, who witnessed a 67% revenue decline in the first quarter of 2021 and with advertising revenues falling by 40% in 2020 from INR 205 billion in 2019 to INR 122 billion.